AFRICAN ROOTS in VERACRUZ MEXICO

 8 Day/7 Night Tour to Learn about African Influences – From the Spanish Conquest until Present Day

-This is an educational tour designed for those who would have an interest in learning about black history in the Americas.
+This is an educational tour designed for those who would have an interest in learning about the history of Africans in Mexico and how they influenced its culture, especially in the state of Veracruz.

 On this fun and informative African Roots in Veracruz México tour, you will journey to the gulf coast state of Veracruz to learn about the history of the African people and how they contributed immensely to the Mexican culture as it relates to food, dance, music, politics, and more.